Tomasitto/Tomasitto/README.md

 ### Hi there 👋

-Hi, I'm Artem.
+My name is Artem .
 I'm interested in backend development and data science.
 M

 I'm currently studying at Yandex.Practicum Data science course.